Jaysontian/sep-ats/README.md

 # Sigma Eta Pi's ATS 🪽

-This application tracking system (ATS) is used for SEP's internal use for its recruitment process.
+This application tracking system (ATS) is used for SEP's internal use for its recruitment process and the source code is meant to be completely open source.
+Feel free to modify and use as you see fit given credit to this original source.
 The tech stack composes of:
 - TypeScript
 - Prisma
 - ShadCN